RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ```
 --> It seems to work but it last forever so I am not sure, double check log files!

+--> Only sam file work, then it failed.

 ### Mapping on all samples with Shuo parameter
 Bowtie2 parameters:
 Run all mapping (sam > sort sam and generate bam > removing of dupplicates with picard > bam indexation).
 Parameters (I keep the same as Shuo):